SWE6733-Team3/GildedRose-Java/README.md

 Navigate to https://github.com/SWE6733-Team3/GildedRose-Java/tree/master/src/main/java/com/gildedrose
 to start browsing these revisions.

+## Repo Analysis

+The team used Sonarqube to analyze the repo with each pull request merge.
+Final analysis screenshots are found in the "analysis" folder.
+The folder contains repo overview, issues, and coverage screenshots. https://www.sonarqube.org/

 ## Mob Coding

 Mob Coding session recording: https://youtu.be/X5pzgs_TzsI

 - The team used CodeTogether: https://www.codetogether.com/
+- Where feasible, test-driven development practices were employed in developing this solution

-This repository represents SWE 6733 Team 3's Assignment 2 submission.
+#### This repository represents SWE 6733 Team 3's Assignment 2 submission.

-## Repo Analysis

-The team used Sonarqube to analyze the repo with each pull request merge.
-Final analysis screenshots are found in the "analysis" folder.
-The folder contains repo overview, issues, and coverage screenshots.